David Atienza: Distinctions

-As Prof. Atienza built up his academic reputation, he was awarded an Oracle External Research Faculty Award (2011), the SIGDA ACM Outstanding New Faculty Award (2012) (first case ever awarded outside the USA), and the IEEE CEDA Early Career Award (2013)..
-He was appointed Editor-in-Chief of IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD) in the period 2022-2023.
+As Prof. Atienza built up his academic reputation, he was awarded an Oracle External Research Faculty Award (2011), the SIGDA ACM Outstanding New Faculty Award (2012) (first case ever awarded outside the USA), and the IEEE CEDA Early Career Award (2013).
+He was appointed Editor-in-Chief of IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD) in the period 2022–2023.

-His achievements during his period as professor at EPFL were recognised with an ERC Consolidator Grant (2016), the IEEE Technical Committee on Cyber-Physical Systems (CPS) Mid-Career Award (2018), the DAC Under-40 Innovators Award (2018), and the ICCAD 10-Year Most Influential Paper Award (2020).
+His achievements as professor at EPFL were recognised, among others, with an ERC Consolidator Grant (2016), the IEEE Technical Committee on Cyber-Physical Systems (CPS) Mid-Career Award (2018), the DAC Under-40 Innovators Award (2018), the ICCAD 10-Year Most Influential Paper Award (2020). and the CODES+ISSS Test of time Award at the Embedded Systems Week (2024).

 In 2016, Prof. Atienza was named IEEE Fellow for “his contributions to design methods and tools for MPSoCs”.

-Also, in 2017, he was recognised as an ACM Distinguished Member for "his scientific contributions to computing".
+Also, in 2022, he was recognized as an ACM Fellow for "contributions to the design of high-performance integrated systems and ultra-low power edge circuits and architectures".